Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into system by using the proper login and password.
-1. Press the display on/off hotkey once and note the effect
+1. Press the display on/off hotkey once and note the effect.
-1. Press any key on the keyboard and note the effect
+1. Press any key on the keyboard and note the effect.

 **Expected result**

-1. Pressing the hotkey once should turn the internal LCD panel off
+1. Pressing the hotkey once should turn the internal LCD panel off.
-1. Pressing any key on the keyboard should power the internal LCD panel back on
+1. Pressing any key on the keyboard should power the internal LCD panel back on.

 ### ECR008.002 Keyboard (function key: display on/off) in OS (Windows 11)